-A recipe for homemade cornbread with plenty of sweet corn and chopped jalapeno peppers, baked right in the skillet.
+This homemade skillet cornbread recipe has lots of sweet corn, spicy jalapeno peppers and cheddar cheese, baked right in the skillet.
 It’s the perfect side dish.

 Cornbread and chili peppers are best buds, especially jalapeno peppers.
 I don’t think I can have cornbread anymore WITHOUT some delicious chili peppers baked in.
 We made this for a party and it disappeared pretty quickly.
 The challenge with cornbread is to ensure it does not get too dry.